Mercedes-AMG A45 S review

 How it copes with people and clutter

-To put it simply, the Mercedes-AMG A45 S is just as practical as any other A-Class.
-That means plenty of space up front for a couple of 6ft-plus adults as well as decent oddment storage.
+To put it simply, the Mercedes-AMG A45 S is just as practical as any other Mercedes A-Class.
+That means plenty of space up front for a couple of 6ft-plus adults as well as decent storage.

 A couple of tall mates will fit in the back, but can expect to find their knees fairly close to the front seat backs and their heads near the roof.
 That's also true in the rival Audi RS3, and while the Honda Civic Type R offers significantly more leg room, head room is tighter.